SCV Srl

-SCV Srl (formerly SCAM srl.) is an Italian truck manufacturer and modification company founded in 1995.
-Partnered with Iveco from the start, SCAM builds vehicles using the Iveco Daily as a base.
-SCAM produces special vehicles for markets where climatic conditions require the use of engines type Euro3.
-SCAM vehicles are primarily marketed to military, government, and municipal customers.
-In the year 2017 the company changed its name to SCV srl.
+SCV Srl (formerly SCAM srl.).
+Partnered with Iveco from the start, SCV/SCAM builds vehicles using the Iveco Daily as a base.
+They produce special vehicles for markets where climatic conditions require the use of engines type Euro3.
+SCV/SCAM vehicles are primarily marketed to military, government, and municipal customers.

+SCAM srl changed its name to SCV srl in 2017.

 Products

-SCAM produces vehicles, transfer cases, and Superstructures which can be built on SCAM produced Dailys or IVECO produced Daily's.
+SCAM produces vehicles, transfer cases, and Superstructures which can be installed on Iveco Dailys.

 Vehicles

-All SCAM vehicles are 4x4 with right or left hand drive, and are available with 3.5 tons and 5.5 tons chassis (chassis or crew cab).
-A 7.5 ton version is in development.
+All SCV/SCAM vehicles are 4x4 with right- or left-hand drive, and are available with 3.5 tons and 5.5 tons chassis (chassis or crew cab).
+A 7.5 ton version was in development in the mid-2010s.
 Available models are based on the Iveco Daily Van, cabin cruiser, Combi, Minibus, Agile (with automatic gearbox), and CNG, most in all-wheel-drive.
-Also available is a chassis cowl i.e. the frame with drivetrain but without cab for special applications.
+Also available is a cowl chassis i.e. the frame with drivetrain but without cab for special applications.